 For information on student loans, check out our student loans Money Tool to see what’s right for you.

 If you’re in financial difficulty, don’t be afraid to ask for help.
 Whether you are living at home or away from home, you can speak to your bank or the student welfare officer at your college.
 Ignoring the problem will only make things worse.
 Remember, if you miss repayments on loans now this will impact on your ability to get credit in the future.
 For example, if you need a mortgage, loan or credit card in the future, a bad credit record could mean that you are refused.

 Step 3: Counting your cash – set a realistic budget

 Making a budget and sticking to it can make a huge difference to your finances.
 Check out our Budget Planner to help get you started.

 - List your income and expenses – income could be money from a student loan or grant, savings you built up if you were working during the summer or your parents may be giving you a regular allowance to meet your day-to-day expenses.

 - For expenses, include items that you spend your money on.
 If you are living away from home, you will have additional expenses such as rent, food, heating and electricity to think about.
-For an idea of student expenses check out the Dublin Institute of Technology cost of living guide 2015/16.
+For an idea of student expenses check out the Technological University of Dublin cost of living guide.
 If you are living at home you should consider how much money you will need to cover lunches and snacks, transport, entertainment and mobile phone costs.
 Don’t forget to include loan repayments, under expenses.